 Holiday Inn Birmingham Airport

 This hotel is easily accessible by road (take junction 4a of the M6) and is a short journey by train from Birmingham New Street.
 There is a free shuttle bus service between the hotel and Birmingham International Airport.
 The bus shall continue on the Friday afternoon from 13.30 with regular trips to the Airport.
 Details of the bus timetable can be found here»

 Due to data protection laws, accommodation bookings cannot simply be transferred to the new hotel, so if you have already booked a room at the Holiday Inn Birmingham City Centre as part of the BARS Conference, you will need to book again.
 All hotel rooms are NOW FULLY BOOKED at The Holiday Inn Birmingham Airport.
 Alternative hotels are available nearby including The Travelodge Birmingham Airport.
 Tel: 0871 984 6483.
 It is advised that delegates source out nearby hotels as soon as possible to avoid disappointment.

 The Holiday Inn Express (Smallbrook Queensway, Birmingham B5 4EW) will be providing free transport from the City Centre hotel to the Airport hotel on Thursday 22 September from 8am to 1pm for anyone who requires it.

 The British Association of Retinal Screening is run by an elected council of volunteers drawn from a range of roles within the field of diabetic eye screening across the UK.
-Voting has now closed for the four council members vacancies and results will be announced at the end of August.
+The results can be accessed by clicking here»

 BARS will be holding a Failsafe Forum at the Holiday Inn, Birmingham Airport on Friday, 23rd September 2016 from 2pm to 4pm approx, after the 2016 BARS conference.